This site is intended for healthcare professionals

 Authoring team

-• enzyme levels maybe normal in around 5% of the patients at the time of admission to the hospital
+• Elevated serum lipase or amylase; >3 times upper limit of normal.
+(Remember that estimation of lipase is more sensitive and specific than measuring amylase levels and that enzyme levels maybe normal in around 5% of the patients at the time of admission to the hospital)

-Patients with positive diagnosis of acute pancreatitis (established by abdominal pain and by increases in the serum pancreatic enzyme activities) do not usually require CECT.
-Patients who presents with serum amylase and/or lipase activity less than three times the upper limit of normal (seen in delayed presentation) but with abdominal pain strongly suggestive of acute pancreatitis will require imaging to confirm the disease (1).
+Patients with a positive diagnosis of acute pancreatitis (established by abdominal pain and by increases in the serum pancreatic enzyme activities) do not usually require CT.
+Patients who presents with serum amylase and/or lipase activity less than three times the upper limit of normal (seen in delayed presentation) but with abdominal pain strongly suggestive of acute pancreatitis will require imaging to confirm the disease.
+(2)

 • laboratory tests